 - Medical services (diagnostic or evaluation only)

 - Assistive technology devices and services

 - School health services

 Occupational therapy under Section 504 of the Rehabilitation Act of 1973

 Section 504 of the Rehabilitation Act is a broad civil rights law, which protects the rights of individuals with disabilities in programs and activities that receive federal financial assistance from the U.S. Department of Education.
 Section 504 requires an accommodation plan for all students who meet the definition of disabled.
 General education is responsible for providing equal access to all programs operated by the public school to students with disabilities under the requirements of Section 504.
 Sometimes students with disabilities are not eligible for special education services, yet have difficulty participating in and benefiting from educational programs.
 Under Section 504 of the Rehabilitation Act, students might be eligible for occupational therapy services as a reasonable accommodation to help them learn, care for themselves, perform manual tasks, walk, speak, and breathe.
-Under Section 504, students who are currently disabled cannot be denied, or excluded from, educational services.
-Section 504 identifies individuals as disabled if they have a physical or mental impairment which substantially limits a major life activity, have a record of the impairment, or are regarded as having such an impairment.
+Under Section 504, students who are currently disabled cannot be denied or excluded from, educational services.
+Section 504 identifies individuals as disabled if they have a physical or mental impairment that substantially limits a major life activity, has a record of the impairment, or is regarded as having such an impairment.
 Students with disabilities defined under 504 must have equal access to educational services as non-disabled students.

 34 C.F.R 300.16.